Careers with the Office of the Los Angeles City Attorney

 All positions are open to qualified persons pursuant to the Americans with Disabilities Act of 1990 and the California Fair Employment and Housing Act.
 This office will make reasonable accommodations.

-If you are interested in learning more about our affinity organizations, please reach out as follows:
+If you are interested in learning more, please email the following representatives:

 Phone: (213) 978-7160